adithyavis/step-based-test-scenario/README.md

 ### Rules

-- We'll test the website only on Chrome Stable for macOS, with the viewport size of 1280x800
+- We'll test the website only on Chrome Stable for macOS, with the viewport size between 1280x800 to 1400x1050
 - You **cannot** modify `/packages/api`
 - You can add any dependency you want
 - You can modify the code, or project structure, however you want
 - You can reach out to us if you have any question
 - We'll judge the final result based on:
   - How well the UI work, the UX when using it
+  - How accurate the UI is to the design
   - How it being tested
   - How the code is structured, its readability